kezeh32/testRepo/README.md

 ## AIM:

-After going through the files, you should be able to gauge my analytical experience and possibly get me an interview invite <smiles>
+After going through the files, you should be able to gauge my analytical experience <smiles>

 *   I can create data from simple everyday activities performed by any matter
 *   I can get data from any source or database, SQL or NOSQL